DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/atlas-create-jira-plugin-module.md

 ## Basic Usage

  `atlas-create-jira-plugin-module [options]` - Prompts you for plugin module type and related details, then creates an example of a JIRA plugin module that you can adapt to suit your own plugin's needs.
 (Runs `mvn jira:create-plugin-module`.)
-Passes all parameters straight through to Maven.The script will automatically add the changes to your `atlassian-plugin.xml` and generate the appropriate Java code.
+Passes all parameters straight through to Maven.

+The script will automatically add the changes to your `atlassian-plugin.xml` and generate the appropriate Java code.

 ## Parameters